faizando/rollercoaster-rest-api-golang/readme.md

 # Go Roller Coasters REST API

-Simple REST API built in GO.
+Simple REST API built in GO without 3rd party dependencies.

 Data is only stored in memory, not persistent.